Impact

 Risk and Exploitability

-The CVSS score is not provided in the data, and EPSS is not available, so the exploitation likelihood cannot be quantified.
+The CVSS score is 6.5, indicating moderate severity, and the EPSS score is less than 1%, suggesting a low likelihood of exploitation.
 The vulnerability is not listed in the CISA KEV catalog.
 The attack requires the attacker to authenticate to the FRRouting instance or have access to a peer capable of injecting OSPF UPDATE messages.
-Based on the description, it is inferred that the attack vector is network-level, leveraging OSPF MP_REACH_NLRI messages sent from an authenticated or trusted peer.
+Based on the description, the attack vector is inferred to be network‑level, leveraging OSPF MP_REACH_NLRI messages sent from an authenticated or trusted peer.

 OpenCVE Enrichment